jreisinger/docs/data/notes/Go/basics.md

 Go is a minimalist language; it only has 25 keywords and 1 loop type.

-By default, Go programs are compiled directly into native, statically-linked executable binaries into which all necessary Go libraries and the Go runtime are copied.
+By default, Go programs are compiled directly into statically-linked executable binaries into which all necessary Go libraries and the Go runtime are copied.

 # Types